UKHomeOffice/application-container-platform/how-to-docs/dms-migration.md

 Task Description | Task for migrating | A description for the task.
 Source endpoint | source-instance | The source endpoint for migration.
 Target endpoint | target-instance | The target endpoint for migration.
-Replication instance | replication-instance | The replication isntance which will be used.
+Replication instance | replication-instance | The replication instance to be used.
 Migration type | Migrate existing data | Migration method you wnat to use.
 Start task on create | True | When selected the task begins as soon as it is created.
 Target table preparation | Drop table on target | Migration strategy on target.